olconstant/generator-react-reflux/README.md

 * `--jest`

 	Generate testing boilerplate with Jest.

-* `--bootstrap`

-	Include React Bootstrap.

 * `--build-tool=[grunt|gulp]`

 	Generate build config in the selected tool.
 Defaults to gulp.

 * `--skip-install`

 	Skips the automatic execution of `bower` and `npm` after scaffolding has finished.

 ### Component